The “Spiritual” Approach to Wellness

-An overwhelming body of scientific evidence now shows that a holistic, “spiritual” approach to wellness can significantly improve health outcomes, enhancing physical, mental, and emotional wellbeing:
+Psychologists refer to living with purpose as living 'spiritually'.
+An overwhelming body of scientific evidence now shows that this approach to wellness can significantly improve your physical, mental, and emotional wellbeing:

 “Spirituality is linked with better health outcomes and patient care”